josh-perry/peachy/README.md

 Draw some animations in Aseprite and export the file as a spritesheet:
 ![Aseprite export](docs/img/aseprite_export.png)

-Make sure that you export JSON data with frame tags.
+Make sure that you export JSON data with frame tags and that you have at least one tag defined.
+Even if there is a single animation in the file, you **still** need to set up frame tags.

 ```lua
 -- Load an aseprite animation file called spinner.json, with the image